-Motahhari's criticisms include that the arrests have taken place just before the Iranian New Year, thus during a parliamentary recess when the legislature cannot publicly address the issue and seek information.
-Suggesting that the arrests are intended to hurt Rouhani's chances at a second term, Motahhari said that they “spread doubts” among the public in the run-up to the presidential election.
+Motahari's criticisms include that the arrests have taken place just before the Iranian New Year, thus during a parliamentary recess when the legislature cannot publicly address the issue and seek information.
+Suggesting that the arrests are intended to hurt Rouhani's chances at a second term, Motahari said that they “spread doubts” among the public in the run-up to the presidential election.

 According to the website of Human Rights in Iran, Ali Ahmadnia and Saeed Naghdi, activists active on Telegram, are among those arrested in the recent roundup.
 Information is not yet available on the other individuals detained.

 On a separate matter in the ISNA interview, Motahhari also criticized the arrest of journalist Ehsan Mazandarani.
 According to Mazandarani’s brother-in-law, the Intelligence Organization of the Islamic Revolutionary Guard Corps (IRGC) violently took Mazandarani into custody on March 11, striking and beating him.

 Mazandarani, the former editor in chief of Reformist newspaper Farhikhtegan, had previously been arrested, in November 2015, and released from prison Feb.
 11. When the agents sent to arrest Mazandarani were asked why they were doing so, they replied that he had been accidentially released prematurely.
 According to Mazandarani's brother-in-law, he has started a hunger strike to protest his rearrest.